Zangiota Complex

-The Zangiota Complex is a historical and architectural monument (15th-20th centuries) in the Zangiota district of Tashkent region.
+The Zangiota Complex is a historical and architectural monument (15th-20th centuries) in the Zangiota district of Tashkent Region, Uzbekistan.
 The complex consists of the mausoleums of Zangiota and Anbar Bibi, a portal, a madrasa, a mosque, a khanqah, a minaret and a pool.
 The mausoleum of Zangiota is adjacent to the madrasa and the mosque, and is accessed through the gates on the north-east and north-west sides of the courtyard.
 The minaret is also located in the center of the courtyard, closer to the mausoleum of Zangiota, the mosque and the mausoleum.
 The complex is reached by a two-sided arcade.
 The complex is surrounded by a cemetery, which is enclosed by a wall.
 The mausoleum of Zangiota faces the portal to the courtyard, while the other three sides are adjacent to the cemetery.